-Bear in mind that in building an investment portfolio in advance to provide for education costs in the future, cash will be of little use – best choose investments that can help protect you against inflation.
+Bear in mind that in building an investment portfolio to provide for education costs a decade or more in the future, cash will be of little use compared with investments that can help protect against inflation.

 Use tax planning products where possible, as annual savings of 20% to 30% on capital gains or income can add up quickly.
-However, beware of child-focused investments, which might seem a logical choice to pay for university fees, but may in some cases stipulate that the capital belongs to the child when they reach adulthood – and 18-year-olds are seldom sufficiently responsible stewards of large lump sums, which they may not wish to spend on education.
+However, beware of child-focused investments, which might seem a logical choice to pay for university fees, but may in some cases stipulate that the capital belongs to the child when they reach adulthood – and 18-year-olds are not always sufficiently responsible stewards of large lump sums, which they may not wish to spend on education.